dotnet/docs-aspire/docs/fundamentals/dashboard/standalone-for-python.md

 ## Adding OpenTelemetry

-To use the Aspire dashboard with your Python application, you need to install the OpenTelemetry SDK and exporter.
-The OpenTelemetry SDK provides the API for instrumenting your application, and the exporter sends telemetry data to the Aspire dashboard.
+To use the .NET Aspire dashboard with your Python app, you need to install the OpenTelemetry SDK and exporter.
+The OpenTelemetry SDK provides the API for instrumenting your application, and the exporter sends telemetry data to the .NET Aspire dashboard.

 1. Install the OpenTelemetry SDK and exporter: